A scaling and recovering algorithm for the matrix $\varphi$-functions: Introduction

-where the matrix $A$ typically arises from the spatial discretization of partial differential equations.
-These functions appear naturally in the variation-of-constants formula and in higher-order exponential integrators \cite{coma02}, \cite{hoos10}, \cite{miwr05}.
-The simplest such scheme is the exponential time differencing (ETD) Euler method, given by
+where $g$ is a nonlinear function and the matrix $A\in\C^{n\times n}$ typically arises from the spatial discretization of parabolic partial differential equations.
+The matrix $A$ in~\eqref{ode} usually represents the Jacobian of a certain function or an approximation thereof, so it is often large and sparse.
+The solution of~\eqref{ode} satisfies the variation-of-constants formula,